egymgmbh/microservice-gateway/README.md

 * HTML Imports from Web Components
 * HTML Imports with [Polymer](https://www.polymer-project.org/)

-The Project also includes YAML-Files to run everything on a Kubernetes Cluster.

 ## Used Technologies
 The Project makes use of the these technologies: